CSA-infra/RISCV-Scalable-Simulation-tutorial/demo/gem5/README.rst

 Part 4: New benchmarks
 ~~~~~~~~~~~~~~~~~~~~~~

-   :warning: The execution time can be much higher for more complex
+   ⚠️ The execution time can be much higher for more complex
    benchmarks, even in atomic mode.
 We suggest you to try out these
    tests after the tutorial, keeping the simulations as background tasks
    until they complete.